 So Good They Can’t Ignore You

 You guys know by now that I’m a big fan of Cal Newport and I have to say, even more so after reading this book!
 (I blogged about his book Digital Minimalism recently).
 The book addresses the myth of “follow you passion to the work you love.”
 First, he blows apart what he calls the “passion” myth.
 Then, using case studies, he builds a code for exactly how it is that real people end up finding success in their career and loving the work they do.
 He argues (and proves) that in the real world, skill trumps passion every time.
 (Spoiler alert: no one is ever really an “overnight success.”)
-It really put some puzzle pieces together for us and helped us pin-point our next steps for our business.
 This will definitely be required reading for my girls as they start to think about a career!

-This book was recommended to me by our realtor in passing one day, and it could not have come to us at a better time.
+This book was recommended to me by our realtor in passing one day.
 It presents the idea that all failed startups have products; what they don’t have are customers!
 It encourages founders to give equal effort to marketing as to product development.
-But it doesn’t leave you there; the author provides and detailed plan for creating a marketing strategy for your startup.
+The author provides and detailed plan for creating a marketing strategy for your startup.
 Then he outlines nineteen types of marketing channels and tells how to use them effectively.
 I first borrowed it from the library, but ended up buying a copy for our personal library because I know I’ll want to refer to it again!
 I would recommend reading it alongside The Lean Startup, as there are many intersecting ideas!

 A Framework For Understanding Poverty

 My dad who is a public school teacher (elementary special education) recommended this book to me.
 He sometimes works children from impoverished homes and found this book really helpful.
 (It is written for public sector workers).
 My mom also works as a coach with an organization that helps people get out of poverty and into the middle class.
 This was required reading for her at her job, so they both told me I needed to read it!
 I read it in one day; it was so fascinating that I could not put it down!
-First of all, the author laid out from the get-go that the concept of poverty is a relative one.
-(She did not touch on race but strictly addressed differences in economic class.)
 The author talked about the “hidden rules”, value systems and behaviors of each class (poor, middle and wealthy).
 She gave a lot of recommendations to her readers (public sector workers) on things they could do to help as they encounter members of the poor class in their work.
-Due to the niche audience it was written for, some of the book wasn’t relevant to me, but as a privileged member of the middle class, it was incredibly eye-opening.
+Due to the niche audience it was written for, some of the book wasn’t relevant to me, but as a member of the middle class, it was incredibly eye-opening.

 Watch for The Light